JakubGajewski/BikeMarketplace/README.md

 - Thymeleaf (template engine, great alternative for JSP)
 - IDE IntelliJ Idea

-Architecture:
-- MVC

 This is a development version, there is a bunch of things to be done:
+- accessories and clothes modules
 - tests
 - password validation & encryption
 - regulations acceptance during register
 - adding pictures
 - sending messages between users
-- some nice front-end
+- front-end
+- some refactoring - extracting some common methods from controllers, renaming, etc